BJOC-NL/bjoc-nl.github.io/shared/glossary.md

 This question is similar to those you will see on the AP CSP exam - Met deze vraag kun jij je kennis testen.

 ## Namen
-Alphie - Alphie
+Alphie - Alex

-Betsy - Betsie
+Betsy - Robin

-Gamal - Gamal
+Gamal - Yasmine